samuelhnrq/transversal/README.md

 ### Askama

-In brief its Jinja, but for rust, parsed and converted at compile time to embedded (in the final binary) rust code.
-When I was shopping for possible templating solutions I immediately excluded ones that did runtime interpolation/interpretation or anything of the sorts, they just as clunky as templating and still offer a much bigger runtime hit.
+In brief its Jinja, but for rust, parsed and converted to rust code at compile time and therefore embedded in the final binary.
+When I was shopping for possible templating solutions I immediately excluded ones that did runtime interpolation/interpretation or anything of the sorts, they just as clunky as Askama templating and still offer a much bigger runtime hit.

 Out of the pre-compiled options some were too obscure and/or crazy (see [maud](https://maud.lambda.xyz/)) Askama hit the perfect sweet spot of the battle tested Jinja syntax and blazing speed.
 But not without its issues